iapoo/ratel-web/README.md

 ## About Ratel Web

 Ratel Web is frontend of Ratel.
 Ratel is general diagram editor.
-There are 3 sub projects: Ratel-Web(frontend), Ratel-Server(backend) and Ratel-deployment(deployment)
+There are 3 sub projects: Ratel-Web(frontend), Ratel-Server(backend) and Ratel-deployment(deployment).
+It can work online or offline(without network).

 Demo site: https://ratel.ivipa.com